 Is trying to get asylum in Canada a safe choice for you and your family?
 Learn about the risks before you decide to leave the USA.

-During the coronavirus health crisis, most people are not allowed into Canada.
+During the COVID-19 health crisis, most people are not allowed into Canada.
 This means that asylum seekers at the US-Canadian border will be sent back to the USA.
 Read details of who can and cannot enter Canada.

 An uncertain future in the USA